Back to overview

 “The Passenger” symbolises the flow of people and their cultural evolution occupying the Rue de Nimy’s since its origine in the 13th century.
 Functioning as the main entrance toward the Grand Place of Mons.
 One of the most important commercial trading center to the province of Hainaut during Middle Ages.
 With “The Passenger“ Arne Quinze focuses on the historical importance of Rue de Nimy.
 A cultural passage who influenced all layers of its society through the years.
 Boosting historie and memories, assessments and creativity during the next 4 years.
 “The Passenger” will provoke reaction and intervene in the daily life of passersby.
 Pushing dialogue and open the debate on contemporary urbanization.

-A Wildflower Fields painting by Arne Quinze
+Palustris, a Wildflower Fields painting

 Learn more